CyCoreSystems/kubetemplate/README.md

 Note that this will likely require an RBAC entry to allow the `ServiceAccount` under which the engine is running to access the referenced ConfigMap.

+**NOTE**: it is generally easier to use the standard kubernetes Pod methods to translate ConfigMap and Secret values to environment variables.
+However, doing so does not currently result in changes to those referent ConfigMaps and Secrets being propagated to running applications.
+Therefore, the choice between using these dynamic references and the native kubernetes environment variable bindings is left to the user.

 ### Secret

 To obtain Secret entries, KubeTemplate will use the Kubernetes API to